A fundraiser for the Native Stone Scenic Byway and the Volland Foundation

 Mike Kaminski is a fisheries biologist and Instructor of Biology at Clarkson College in Omaha, NE, who has collected fishes from throughout the U.S. and now enjoys sharing knowledge with students and people of all ages.

 Dr. James Whitney researches fishes, macroinvertebrates, and amphibians at Pittsburg State University where he is an Associate Professor of Biology.
-Through his work, Dr. Whitney informs the conservation and management of aquatic organisms in an era of global change.
+Through his work,

 Ray Troll “In his studio on a hill above the Tongass Narrows in rainy Ketchikan, Alaska, Ray Troll creates fishy images that swim into museums, books and magazines, and onto t-shirts worn around the world.
 He draws his inspiration from extensive field work and the latest scientific discoveries, bringing a street-smart sensibility to the worlds of ichthyology and paleontology.”

-Dr. Erika Martin teaches and researches Biological Sciences in Emporia State University’s School of Science and Mathematics.
+Dr. Erika Martin who teaches and researches Biological Sciences in Emporia State University’s School of Science and Mathematics.
 Dr. Martin’s lab investigates stream ecology, community ecology, life-history, morphology, ontogeny, and conservation biology.

 These “Wizards” are a fun bunch – they are as excited to be in the stream as your kids are!